STAT545-UBC/STAT545-UBC-original-website/packages01_system-prep.md

 ### Update R and RStudio

 Embarking on your career as an R package developer is an important milestone.
 Why not celebrate by updating R and RStudio?
 This is something we recommended early and we recommend doing it often.
-[Go back to Day 0 of the course](block000_r-rstudio-install.html#r-and-rstudio) for reminders on the process.
+[Go back to Day 0 of the course](block000_r-rstudio-install.html#r-and-rstudio) for reminders on the process. **DO IT NOW.
+We are not very interested in solving problems that stem from running outdated versions of R and RStudio.**

-*2014-11 FYI: TA Bernhard was running R version 3.1.2 and RStudio 0.98.1056 during this lesson.*
+*2015-11 FYI: Jenny is running R version 3.2.2 Fire Safety, RStudio 0.99.747, and `devtools 1.9.1.9000` ([89e7bfd](https://github.com/hadley/devtools/commit/89e7bfd1d5ee19868c6f50712007ed5dc38d349e) from GitHub) at the time of writing.*

 ### Special considerations for Windows